ndq-wpz/Smart-Campus-IoT-RoomBooking/Requirements/BRD.md

 ## 4. User Interface

-**What are the needs of the interface?
-Who are the different users for this interface?
-What will each user need to be able to do through the interface?
-How will the user interact with the interface?**

 - The UI is web-based, adaptive for desktop and mobile browsers.
 - **Users:** Students, lecturers, admins, and facilities management.
   - **Students/Lecturers:** Book rooms, view schedules, receive IoT-based room suggestions, and manage account details.